Bridgeman Downs

 Bridgeman Downs was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Bridgeman Downs had a higher cultural diversity than most local markets, with 26.2% of its population speaking a language other than English at home and 34.0% born overseas.
-Christianity was the predominant religion in Bridgeman Downs, accounting for 58.1% of its population.
-Hinduism was notably overrepresented, comprising 7.5% compared to the regional average of 4.5%.
+Christianity was the predominant religion in Bridgeman Downs, making up 58.1% of people.
+Hinduism was notably overrepresented at 7.5%, compared to Greater Brisbane's average of 2.2%.

 Frequently Asked Questions - Diversity